de-Boer-Lab/Genomic-Model-Evaluation-API/src/socket_scripts/Apptainer/Test_Evaluator_Predictor/instructions.md

 Change the `/path_to/`  in the .def file to the local file path for the script.

-3. Next run: `apptainer build evaluator.sif evaluator_python_only.def`.
+3. Next run: `apptainer build evaluator.sif evaluator_python_only.def` in the `evaluator_container_sample/` folder.
 This will build the Evaluator container that automatically runs `evaluator_API_clean_apptainer.py`.
 In this example the Evaluator container only requires 3 arguments in this order: HOST, PORT, OUTPUT_DIR.

 4. `evaluator.sif` will be created in the `evaluator_container_sample` folder